 As gamers, they understood the possibilities of virtual reality and have set out to build a company that aims to be the global leader in using the technology for marketing in the real estate space.

-The way it works is a developer invests about $3500 in a virtual reality headset, and then contracts Nanuk to provide the VR programing.
+The way it works is a developer buys a virtual reality headset, and then contracts Nanuk to provide the VR programing.
 The condo developer has to supply floor plans and renderings to Nanuk, and the company can have a virtual reality presentation of a condo unit within a week.

 A view can be a major selling point for a condominium, and Nanuk can even work the view into the VR presentation.
 The team can take a drone to a construction site, send the unmanned craft up to the position of the condo and take photos of the landscape.
 With these images, the viewers can get the virtual sensation of stepping on to the condo’s balcony and enjoying the view.